SaebAmini/saebamini.github.io/_posts/2018-09-14-good-practices-for-enterprise-integrations-over-the-azure-service-bus.md

 ## 10. Performance is not just a nice-to-have

-Having performant message processors ensure your integrations run smoothly and can withstand traffic spikes without your topics getting full.
+Having performant message processors ensures your integrations run smoothly and can withstand traffic spikes without your topics getting full.
 Here are some tips that can increase performance dramatically:

 - Use AMQP and avoid HTTP polling.
 This should be the default if you're using the [new .NET Standard Service Bus Client library](https://github.com/Azure/azure-service-bus-dotnet), you can [read about the benefits here](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-amqp-overvie).
 Also be careful to not use [the old library](https://www.nuget.org/packages/WindowsAzure.ServiceBus) – most of the documentation around still point to that.